KES Logo

 Programmable Amplifier Array

-Master’s Thesis — X-Fab XH018
+Master’s Thesis

 Amplifier Array Layout

-Tiny Tapout VCO
+Tiny Tapeout VCO

-I’m currently developing a VCO for the Tiny Tapeout shuttle as a way to gain hands‑on experience with mixed‑signal IC design using open‑source tools.
+I’m currently developing a VCO for a Tiny Tapeout shuttle as a way to gain hands‑on experience with mixed‑signal IC design using open‑source tools.
 The project gives me the opportunity to work through a complete development cycle — from schematic design and simulation to layout, tapeout, and eventually physical testing of my own mixed‑signal circuit.

 Passive WiFi Radar

-This is a student project to be presented at Sensor Decade 2026.
-It focuses on developing a passive radar system using existing WiFi signals as the source signal.
+The eventual goal is to develop a passive radar system using existing WiFi signals as the source signal.
 By exploiting reflections from WiFi transmissions already present in the environment, the system can perform presence detection and motion tracking without emitting any signals of its own.

 Passive WiFi Radar